alan-turing-institute/ARC-TIGERS/scripts/data_processing/README.md

   - Splitting mode.
 Options: one-vs-all, data-drift, multi-class.

 - `-r` (optional):
   - Imbalance ratio for the dataset.
-For example, 0.01 means 1% of the dataset is target classes; 100 means 100 samples are target classes.
+For example, 0.01 means 1% of the dataset belongs to the target/positive class; 100 means 100 samples belong to the target/positive class.

 ### Output: